pugjs/pug-en/src/language/tags.md

 a: img
 ```

-## Self Closing Tags
+## Self-Closing Tags

 Tags such as `img`, `meta`, and `link` are automatically self-closing (unless you use the XML doctype).

-You can also explicitly self close a tag by simply appending the `/` character.
+You can also explicitly self close a tag by appending the `/` character.
 Only do this if you know what you're doing.

 ```pug-preview
 foo/